NotwoJack/EVE-Exploration-Guide/en/EVE-Exploration-Guide.md

 4. Save your location now, then warp out of the site and come back to the Logistic area.
 Hack the the furthest can called Mangled Storage Depot, then hack the new spawned Defense Alarm Unit near it.
     > If succeed: Hack the new spawned Pristine Storage Depot and go to the Tractor Beam area.
-    > If fail: Cycle your prop module and align vertically downwards until 120km distance, where the Guardian does not exist.
+    > If fail: Cycle your MWD and align vertically downwards until 120km distance, where the Guardian does not exist.
 Then go to the Rift near the Immobile Tractor Beam while avoiding the Guardian and enter the 2nd pocket. \(Jump to step 6)

 5. Approach the Sentry Tower in the Tractor Beam area manually with enough angular velocity and destroy it with the drones.
 Hack the Remote Defense Grid Unit and fail the hacking minigame manually until the Guardian is activated.
-Align vertically downwards and cycle your prop module until 80km distance.
+Align vertically downwards and cycle your MWD until 80km distance.
 Enter the 2nd pocket after the Rift appears.

 6. After arriving at the 2nd pocket, approach the Beacon until the Remote Defense Grid Unit \(10km away) appears.
 Hack it and scan the four cans spawned.
 Hack the two most valuable cans first, then hack the Self-Destruct Unit.
 After hacking this Unit successfully, go on hacking the other two cans.

 ### 7.4.2 Sections Introduction

-**Pls read it carefully with the Basic Guide together.**
+**Please read it carefully with the Basic Guide together.**

 **Entry**
 Hyperfluct Generator